 Individual Water Systems- 1 to 4 service connections

 Individual water supplies must submit a Certification of Water Quality application along with appropriate fees as established by the County Board of Supervisors.
-Individual water systems are a one-time review and inspection.
+Individual water systems are subject to a water quality analysis review and inspection.
+The Certification is valid for two years from the date of approval.
 The Certification of Water Quality application must contain the following documents:

 - A completed Certification of Water Quality Application.
 Certification of Water Quality form